SpadaSchiavonesca/offline-ai-security-workstation/README.md

 ## 💼 GRC & Security Use Cases

-This workstation allows for "GRC Analyst" level workflows without data leakage.
+This workstation allows for "Senior Analyst" level workflows without data leakage.
 Below are validated use cases with actual output examples.

 ### 📚 Expert Prompt Library
 I have compiled a library of high-fidelity prompts that demonstrate how to use this workstation for complex GRC tasks.